ejeklint/rainbowimp/README.md

 # rainbowimp

-Connect an addressable LED strip to an Electric imp, and voilá, you have magic.
+Connect an addressable LED strip to an Electric imp, and voilá, you can haz a light show.

 Deploy the Squirrel code to your imp and see what you can do.
-An example html form shows how to send data from a web page.
+An example html form shows how to send data from a web page is provided and you can test it [right here](http://ejeklint.github.com/rainbowimp/).

-## TODO: write more
+A little more info is available on [my blog](http://ejeklint.se/fancy-leds-with-electric-imp/).